line-em/book-blog-ts/src/content/books/2023/23_The_Queen_Of_Sorrow.md

 ---
-title: 'The Queen of Sorrow'
+title: "The Queen of Sorrow"
-author: 'Sarah Beth Durst'
+author: "Sarah Beth Durst"
-year: '2023'
+year: "2023"
-month: 'November'
+month: "November"
 score: 3.5
-image: './images/books23/queenofsorrow.jpg'
+image: "./images/books23/queenofsorrow.jpg"
-genre: ['Fantasy', 'Young Adult', 'Adult Fantasy', 'Adventure', 'Magic', 'Nature']
+genre: ["Fantasy", "Young Adult", "Adult Fantasy", "Adventure", "Magic", "Nature"]
 ---

 So, I did it!
 I finished this trilogy.
 All in all, it was plenty fun! 😊